Hauraki District Council

-THAT the Community Services monthly report be received.
+THAT the Community Services monthly report be received, and

 A report was presented by the Parks and Reserves Manager to highlight the swimming clubs concerns resulting from Council’s decision to shorten the swim season.
 A solution was offered to allow for more flexibility over the season to meet the requirements of the clubs.

-THAT the swim clubs be allowed an extended 4 week season with the extra operational costs funded from the existing District Swimming Pool Operating budget.
+THAT the swim clubs be allowed an extended 4 week season with the extra operational costs funded from the existing District Swimming Pool Operating budget., and

-The District Engineer reported on a number of roading matters affecting the Plains Ward for the month of August.
+The District Engineer reported on a number of roading matters in the Waihi Ward for the month of August 2013.

-Hauraki District Council Minor Improvements Programme 2013/14 - Plains Ward
+Hauraki District Council Minor Improvements Programme 2013/14 - Waihi Ward

 - Delineation Improvements Package

-Prioritised within Safety hazard register - Design in progress
+Prioritised within Safety hazard register Complete with AWT project

-Delineation Improvements Package (EMPs, Centreline, PW curve signs)
+Delineation Improvements Package (EMPs, Centrline, PW curve signs)